 You're responsible, reliable and like being part of a team.
 You have excellent communication skills, can make quick decisions and are genuinely interested in helping others.

-You'll need a minimum of five A-C GCSE grades (or the equivalent), preferably including a science subject, and be all set to take three AS/A levels (or the equivalent) at college.
+You're likely to need around nine high grade 9-6 (A*-B) GCSE grades (or the equivalent), preferably including a science subject, and be all set to take three AS/A levels (or the equivalent) at college or 6th form.

 You'll need to apply for a GMC-recognised degree in medicine at university.
 Getting three good A level grades (or equivalent level 3 qualifications) is really important, as medicine is a very competitive area.
 It's important to check different university entry requirements as these vary between institutions.
 After university, you'll need to do further general and specialist training to work as a doctor in general practice.